Skip to main content

 • Any communication you have had with Homes Victoria about the damage

-If Homes Victoria delayed repairs or caused you loss or damage in some other way while you were living at the property, you may be able to make your own compensation claim to VCAT.
-This can assist with negotiations with Homes Victoria.
+If Homes Victoria delayed repairs or caused you loss or damage in some other way while you were living at the property, you can also apply to Rental Dispute Resolution Victoria (RDRV) with your own compensation claim.
+Make sure you give Homes Victoria a copy of your application and any supporting evidence.

 Find out more on our page about claiming compensation.